 - A certified copy of the Rwandan Death Certificate

 - An original Autopsy Report (at the family’s expense)

 For more information you may also refer to the Department of State website.
-For more information on the Consular Report of the Death of an American Abroad, and other services that a consular officer can help you with when a loved one passes away overseas, see the links below.
+For more information on the Consular Report of Death of a U.S. Citizen Abroad, and other services that a consular officer can help you with when a loved one passes away overseas, see the links below.